 Mind your lifestyle buckets.
 Consider work, weekend, gym, and sleep.
 Keep each lane tight with clear limits.

-Readdress seasonally. exchange in featherlight tees for summer and heavier knits for downtime.
+Reassess seasonally.
+Swap in lightweight tees for summer and heavier knits for downtime.
 That’s seasonal wardrobe planning made simple.

 Budget and sustainability without the guilt

-Set a daily apparel budget and stick to it. aware shopping tips save plutocrat and reduce impulse deals.
-Staying 24 hours before checkout helps.
+Set a daily apparel budget and stick to it.
+Mindful shopping saves money and reduces impulse buys.
+Waiting 24 hours before buying helps avoid impulse purchases.

 Choose durable fabrics and brands that promote sustainable wardrobe practices.
-You’ll replace lower and feel better about your closet.
+You’ll replace items less often and feel better about your closet.
 It’s an easy win for eco-friendly clothing habits.

 Donate clothes responsibly.
 Move good pieces quickly through charity or resale.
-Reclaim worn-out shirts rather than trashing them.
+Repurpose worn-out shirts rather than trashing them.

 If you wonder “what t-shirts should I keep,” keep what you wear and love.
 Everything else is a guest taking up rent.